 Hiring a tax attorney

 The certification of non-willfulness is important.
 The biggest hazard with the streamlined procedures is that of a willful client making a false submission to the IRS.
-Or very possibly, it could turn a situation that would’ve been non-willful into a willful one.
+A poorly prepared submission could also turn a genuinely non-willful situation into a willful one.
 When a false statement is made, the client can be charged with filing a false document.

 Almost equally bad are verbose statements that carelessly include more information than they need to, sometimes discussing unrelated matters or information that is far beyond the statute of limitations.
 This leaves more areas for the IRS to probe into.